abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 - data is put in data folders.
 - output volume from the prediction is stored in data folder as out.nii.gz format

+### to evaluate the performace :
+- python evaluation.py

+# 3D MEDICAL IMAGING :

 ## NIFTI :

 Like DICOM, NIFTI, which stands for Neuroimaging Informatics Technology Initiative, is an open standard that is available at https://nifti.nimh.nih.gov/nifti-2.
 The standard has started out as a format to store neurological imaging data and has slowly seen a larger adoption across other types of biomedical imaging fields.